 Attorneys must also take steps to ensure that the interpreter speaks the correct dialect of the particular language.
 Even though a professional interpreter may be fluent in a foreign language, he or she may not know all of the dialects within the language.
-For example, there are as many as eight dialects in China, and one dialect may not be understood by someone who speaks another dialect.
-Thus, simply requesting a “Chinese interpreter” for a Chinese-speaking client or deponent may lead to hiring the wrong interpreter.
+For example, there are as many as eight different Chinese dialects, and one dialect may not be understood by someone who speaks another dialect.
+Thus, simply requesting a “Chinese deposition interpreter” or a “Chinese deposition translator” for a Chinese-speaking client or deponent may lead to hiring the wrong interpreter.
 Attorneys should always be mindful of the need to inquire into the correct dialect when hiring a professional interpreter.

-Once the correct deposition interpreter has been selected, attorneys should consider whether it is necessary to hire a specialty area interpreter.
-In addition to being linguists, some interpreters (and translators), are professionally qualified to provide interpreting services in cases involving aerospace, biochemistry, computer science, electrical engineering, finance, law, physics, pharmaceuticals, and telecommunications.
-While some translation companies may have such types of experts on staff locally, in some cases, an interpreter or translator experienced in a certain complex subject matter may have to be brought in from another state.
-Thus, in cases involving a specialized or complex discipline, lawyers should plan for the possible use of a special interpreter at the beginning of the case and seek out the interpreter or translator’s availability as soon as possible or in conjunction with the scheduling of depositions.
+Once the correct deposition interpreter has been selected, attorneys should consider whether it is necessary to hire a specialty area interpreter for complex litigation with highly technical terminology.
+In addition to being linguists, some deposition translators and interpreters are professionally qualified to provide interpreting services in cases involving aerospace, biochemistry, computer science, electrical engineering, finance, law, physics, pharmaceuticals, and telecommunications.
+While your deposition translation service may have such types of experts on staff locally, in some cases, a deposition interpreter experienced in a certain technically complex subject matter may have to be brought in from another state.
+Thus, in cases involving a specialized or complex discipline, lawyers should plan for the possible use of a special interpreter at the beginning of the case and seek out the interpreter or translator’s availability as soon as possible or in conjunction with the scheduling of depositions or Examinations Before Trial (EBTs).
 Lawyers should give careful consideration as to whether the case warrants the use of a specialized interpreter or translator not just at trial but also during the oral or written discovery process when the attorney will need to be obtaining information and documents as accurately as possible.

-Finally, before hiring an interpreter, attorneys should make every effort to ensure that the selected interpreter has experience interpreting during depositions and legal proceedings.
-As with any professional hire, it may be wise to review the interpreter’s experience, background, and references before hiring.
+Finally, before hiring Korean, Russian, Somali, Punjabi, Turkish, Hebrew, Arabic, Dari, Japanese, Norwegian, Armenian, Mongolian, Oromo, Portuguese, Anuak, Krahn, Tigrinya, Bengali, Punjabi, French, Amharic, Mandarin Chinese deposition interpreters for an oral deposition, attorneys should make every effort to ensure that the selected deposition interpreter or translator is experienced in interpreting remote Zoom depositions and face-to-face in-person depositions.
+As with any professional hire, it may be wise to review the video deposition interpreter’s experience, background, and references before hiring.